X-Class: Text Classification with Extremely Weak Supervision: Experiments

-We present the performance of supervised models, serving as a kind of upper-bound for \our.
+We present the performance of supervised models, serving as an upper-bound for \our.
 Specifically, \textbf{Supervised} refers to a BERT model cross-validated on the training set with 2 folds (matching our confidence selection threshold).